Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Introduction

 The conformal 3-point correlators in momentum space, especially those for the conserved current operators have been extensively studied in the past decade \cite{Bzowski:2013sza,Coriano:2013jba,Bzowski:2014qja,Bzowski:2015pba,Bzowski:2017poo,Gillioz:2019lgs,Bzowski:2019kwd,Bzowski:2020kfw,Coriano:2020ees,Gillioz:2021sce, Marotta:2022jrp}, motivated by their fundamental applications in holographic cosmology and other directions.
-It shows that the conformal 3-point correlators in momentum space can be given by the integrals of triple Bessel $K$ functions \cite{Bzowski:2013sza}, or equivalently the Appell functions \cite{Coriano:2013jba}.
+It has been shown that the conformal 3-point correlators in momentum space can be expressed as integrals of triple Bessel $K$ functions \cite{Bzowski:2013sza} or, equivalently, as Appell functions \cite{Coriano:2013jba}.
 These formulas provide the leading order results in the perturbative expansions of the 3-point correlators, and the Feynman loop integrals for the subleading order corrections are considerably more challenging.
 In this work, we apply the method of subgraphs \cite{Smirnov:1994tg, Smirnov:2002pj, Smirnov:2012gma,Smirnov:2021dkb} to decompose the original multi-loop 3-point Feynman diagrams into a series of simpler Feynman integrals.
 Due to the constraints from conformal symmetry, the subleading order corrections to the 3-point correlators can be completely fixed by the first few terms in the subgraph expansions, therefore it significantly simplifies the Feynman loop integrals for the $1/N$ corrections.